top of page

 Discovering The Truth: Can My Dog Eat Furry Treats?

 When it comes to treating your beloved dogs, the variety of options in our store can be overwhelming.
-Recently, we introduced a new chew to our colleciton of sustainable goodies, Air Dried Raw Rabbit Hide.
-Made from the hide of rabbits raised for human consumption, these include the fur!
+Recently, we introduced a new chew to our collection of sustainable goodies, Air Dried Raw Rabbit Hide.
+Made from the hide of rabbits raised for human consumption, these treats include the fur!
 This type of treat might be new to you, sparking questions for some dog owners.
 Are these snacks safe?
 Do they provide any real nutritional benefits?
 Let's explore the fascinating world of furry treats and determine whether they are suitable for your best friend.

 What Are Furry Treats?

-Nutritional Benefits Of Feeding Furry Treats
+Nutritional Benefits of Feeding Furry Treats

-Other Benefits Of Feeding Furry Treats
+Other Benefits of Feeding Furry Treats

-Providing furry treats for your pup means they get to experience a wider range of scents and textures.
-This might seem like a little thing, but your dog uses their nose to receive information.
-This is one of the best ways to provide enrichment, both physically and emotionally.
-An emotionally enriched dog is a healthy, thriving dog.
-Plus they'll get the chewy texture of the skin to keep them occupied for a little bit.
+Feeding furry treats allows your pup to experience a wider range of scents and textures.
+While this might seem minor, dogs rely on their noses to gather information.
+Providing them with different textures is one of the best ways to offer enrichment, both physically and emotionally.

-Final Thoughts On Feeding Furry Treats
+Final Thoughts on Feeding Furry Treats

 Close-up view of a furry treat to analyze its texture and composition